surahman/MCQ-Platform/pkg/model/cassandra/README.md

 As such, Apache Cassandra fits these requirements perfectly:
 * Supports querying a table data through the `CQL` language.
 * Consistency is tunable at the query level.
-A `Quorum` based consistency is adequate for most tables whereas the `User` table can be set to `All` in the queries that access the table.
+A `Local Quorum` based consistency is adequate for most tables whereas the `User` table can be set to `Quorum` in the queries that access the table.
 * Multi-master architecture that provides high availability with minimal downtime.
 * Architecture also provides excellent performance for both read and write operations as it can coordinate multiple writes at a time.